sparker888/sparker888-archive/README.md

 **Important Notes**

-*If you do decide to use as a starter, you will need to remove the plugin for Contentful as well as the references to Contentful and the API keys in gatsby-config.js.
-I'm moving to Strapi, but this is a work in progress.*
+*If you decide to spin up this starter, you will need to remove the plugin for Contentful as well as the references to Contentful and the API keys in gatsby-config.js before building.
+I'm moving to Strapi, but this is a work in progress.
+I'll update this section in another day or two.*
 ## Thanks for your interest!
 You can visit my [business site](https://www.gravitaldigital.com), follow me on Twitter at [@sparker888](https://www.twitter.com/sparker888), and if you're into video games, join me and my friends playing [Eve Online](https://www.eveonline.com/signup?invc=bed0f5cf-ea4b-4c92-9128-b76165d69757).

 ### Fly safe!